GoogleCloudPlatform/spanner-migration-tool/docs/ui/connect-source.md

 ## Connect to Database

 In this connection mechanism the user needs to first select the type of source database engine and then specify the source database connection details like host, port, username , password and database name.
-Currently, Spanner Migration Tool UI supports the following source databases - MySQL, PostgreSQL, Oracle and SQLServer.
+Currently, Spanner Migration Tool UI supports the following source databases - MySQL and PostgreSQL.
 User also needs to specify the **spanner** **dialect,** it specifies the query language used.
 Spanner provides support for two dialects - Google Standard SQL and PostgreSQL.

 ![](https://services.google.com/fh/files/helpcenter/connect.png)